April, 2026

 What torticollis is in simple terms

 Torticollis happens when one sternocleidomastoid muscle in the neck becomes tight, causing the head to tilt to one side and rotate to the opposite side.
-Pediatric sources such as the Cleveland Clinic and NHS describe infant torticollis as a common muscular condition, especially in early infancy.
+It occurs in some babies and is by no means always the cause of a positional preference.
+Torticollis is only diagnosed if one of the neck muscles is clearly and palpably thickened or tight.

 Why starting early improves outcomes

-The first 2 to 6 months are a key window because babies grow quickly and muscles respond well to stretching.
+The first 6 months are a key window because babies grow quickly and muscles respond well to stretching.

 What this does not automatically mean